 The author Lucy Adlington, a fashion historian and writer, weaves a riveting tale of life and death in a concentration camp.
 I finished this book in about three days, reading for far to late the last night.
 It was fantastic.

-The most interesting aspect was wondering what character you would be; the guard with a split personality, a preferred prisoner who was bestowed with oversight of other prisoners, or the survivor determined to live.
+The most thought-provoking aspect was wondering what character you would be; the guard with a split personality, a preferred prisoner bestowed with oversight of other prisoners, or the survivor determined to live.

 The Red Ribbon is an honest, realistic window into this time without being so graphic I was unable to read.
 An especially sensitive child might not react well to this sober portrayal, but it’s an excellent addition to any study of World War II.